keylime/enhancements/91-ignore-path-for-ima.md

 proposal will be implemented, this is the place to discuss them.
 -->

-The `ignore-path` value is added to the `keylime.conf` file.
-When this value is set to `True`, the location of a file is ignored
+The `optional-paths` value is added to the `keylime.conf` file.
+When this value is set to `True`, the location of a file is ignored if no proceeding POSIX path is specified.
+If a proceeding POSIX path is specified, the file is measured as per the current behaviour.

 This will be set as False by default, meaning it is an opt-in feature.